htkhiem/ktt-hierarchical-thesis/doc/source/dev/pytorch/add_model.rst

 Note the two environment variables here (``EVIDENTLY_HOST`` and ``EVIDENTLY_PORT``).
 This is to allow the different components of our service to be run both directly on host machine's network as well as being containerised in a Docker network (in which hostnames are not just ``localhost`` anymore).
 KTT will provide the necessary ``docker-compose`` configuration to set these environment variables to the suitable values, so reading them here and using them correctly is really all we need to do.

-Next, we need to implement the actual service class.
+Next, we need to implement the service class.
 It will be a subclass of ``bentoml.BentoService``.
 All of its dependencies, data (called 'artifacts') and configuration are defined via @decorators, as BentoML internally uses a dependency injection framework.

 .. code-block:: python